 Purpose and scope of Process 3: -

 This Process sets out the operational arrangements which apply where a Non-Household Customer requests a new water main/trunk main/service reservoir connection to the Network accompanied by a water connection to at least one or several new individual premises, i.e., there must always be an accompanying application for a water connection to an individual Eligible Premises.
-The new connection process applies to new connections to new premises and to new connections to existing premises, at either greenfield sites or brownfield sites, and in the case of the latter, the Non-Household Customer may be seeking to use some existing infrastructure).
+The new connection process applies to new connections to new premises and to new connections to existing premises, at either greenfield sites or brownfield sites, and in the case of the latter, the Non-Household Customer may be seeking to use some existing infrastructure Where a PDE has not previously been carried out Scottish Water may, under certain circumstances, request that the relevant PDE is submitted (see Process 14).

 The timing of the applications for Part 2/3 and Part 1 water connections may be sequential to provide flexibility, but in that case the application for connection to a main/trunk main/service reservoir should be submitted prior to the application for the connection of the individual premises, and the application details cross-referenced.
 However, the connection to the main/trunk main/service reservoir cannot proceed under this Process until an application for at least one connection of an individual premises, has also been received and approved by Scottish Water.
 The individual premises are required to be ready for connection within two weeks of the connection to the new mains/trunk main/service reservoir for public health reasons.
 Where the application for connection to the main/trunk mains/service reservoir is made separately from the application for connection of the associated premises, the steps of the process may be completed separately as appropriate.

 The Licensed Provider may request that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the application such that Scottish Water may complete the technical assessment of the design.
-The purpose of this assistance is to ascertain information necessary for Scottish Water to issue Technical Approval, and may include, as required, technical discussions about the location and/or size of the connection design being proposed; a visit to the site for such purposes; discussions about the nature and/or quality of documentation to support the application (such as on site and off-site drawings, the location of the proposed main, plumbing schematics etc.) For the avoidance of doubt, this assistance will not include design or consultancy services such as the production of drawings and/or documentation or modelling, unless the modelling is specifically requested in the context of a DIA under Process 14.
+The purpose of this assistance is to ascertain information necessary for Scottish Water to issue Technical Approval, and may include, as required, technical discussions about the location and/or size of the connection design being proposed; a visit to the site for such purposes; discussions about the nature and/or quality of documentation to support the application (such as on site and off-site drawings, the location of the proposed main, plumbing schematics etc.) For the avoidance of doubt, this assistance will not include design or consultancy services such as the production of drawings and/or documentation or modelling, unless the modelling is specifically requested in the context of a PDE under Process 14.

 The Licensed Provider may request that Scottish Water undertake the connection, following Process 3A.
 Alternatively the Licensed Provider may instruct an Accredited Entity to undertake the connection, following Process 3B, in accordance with the arrangements governing connections to Scottish Water’s Network and where the Licensed Provider has entered into an agreement with Scottish Water for undertaking such activities.
 An overview of the accreditation arrangements governing Connections Activity on Scottish Water’s Network is contained in the opening section of this Operational Code.